Pacific-salmon-assess/SalmonLRP_CJFAS/README.md

 **Step 8)** Run sensitivity analyses for projection-based reference points, generated in Step 6.
 See documentation of sensitivity analyses in Holt, K. et al. (2023).

-*File*: runWCVIChinook_projLRP.r (see Section 4)
+*File*: runWCVIChinook_projLRP.r (see Section 4 fpr modelruns, and Section 6 for plotting).
+In Section 6, specify the operating models (OMs) to include in the figures corresponding to the sensitivity anlyses chosen in Section 4

-*Inputs*: as in Step 6, for various alternative assumptions
+*Inputs*: as in Step 6 and 7, for various alternative assumptions

-*Outputs*: as in Step 6, for various alternative assumptions
+*Outputs*: as in Step 6 and 7, for various alternative assumptions

 #### Citations